MartinBradbury/trihub/README.md

 ### Create a Goal Page

-On this page users are able to create a goal for an upcoming event they may be doing and from their selected criteria, a training plan will be generated for them.
-The users input event date, hours per week and plan length they want.
-They can also add any additional comments such as target time or the event details.
+On this page, users have the capability to establish a goal for an impending event and, based on their chosen parameters, a personalized training plan will be formulated for them.
+Users specify the event date, weekly training hours, and desired plan duration.
+Additionally, they can incorporate extra notes, such as targeted completion times or event specifics.

-Validation on the event date ensure the user isn’t doing an event within 3 weeks and no suitable training plan can be produced for that time frame.
-When the goal is submitted the user is redirected back to their My Plan page where they will be able to see the goal and the generated training plan.
-If the user clicks cancel, no data is saved and they will be returned to the My Plan page.
+A validation check on the event date ensures that users are not scheduling events within three weeks, during which a suitable training plan cannot be generated.
+Upon submitting the goal, users are redirected back to their "My Plan" page, where they can view both the goal and the corresponding training plan.
+Should the user choose to cancel, no information is retained, and they are taken back to the "My Plan" page.

 #### Goal Form and validation
 ![Create Goal Form](/src/assets/readme/creategoalform.png)